Blaiteray/hello-world/README.md

 # hello-world
 Lets see what is does
-I am new here.
-So, if you wanna help me with some tips or advice, email me please.
-It is "soumitra.phi@gmail.com".
-I edited to see the new commit message on my readme-edit brunch. lol